Marc-Bernard-Tools/MBT-Package-Manager/README.md

 ## Contributions

 All contributions are welcome!
-Just fork this repo and create a pull request.
+Read our [Contribution Guidelines](CONTRIBUTING.md), fork this repo, and create a pull request.

 ## About